autonomys/subspace/crates/subspace-farmer/docs/plotting.md

 ### Archiving blocks

+After that we request blocks under some confirmation depth from the best block.

+This is currently necessary due to implementation challenge where archiving that happens on the node is not waiting for farmer, also farmer can connect/disconnect from node at any time, thus resulting in farmer potentially missing some of the archived pieces altogether.
+As such, farmer temporarily has its own archiving process as well.
+It will eventually be replaced with DNS-based subscriptions where pieces are disseminated by executors.

-After that we request finalized (blocks under some confirmation depth from the best block) blocks.
-On each of those we call `Archiver::add_block`.
-It segments each of them into several segments (each having pieces, objects, and root block).
+Each of blocks gets passed through the `Archiver::add_block`.
+It segments block into several segments (each having pieces, objects, and root block).

 ## Global object mapping

-Each segment has `Vec<PieceObjectMapping>`. `PieceObjectMapping` is just a wrapper around vector of `PieceObject` which is just a structure with object hash and its offset.
+After receiving new block we also need to add newly added objects in a block.

-So in order to keep all object mappings we just store those by hash in `ObjectMappings` db (also just a wrapper around rocksdb).
+So we store objects' location by their hash in `ObjectMappings` db.

 TODO: Creation of global object mapping should be created once for all replicas and shared between them.